-4.3.2 The SEOR shall select the locations for viewports and show them on the construction drawings.
+4.3.2 The SEoR shall select the locations for viewports and show them on the construction drawings.
 Viewports shall be provided at typical walls and special conditions at the frequencies indicated below.

-4.3.3 At typical walls, 3 viewports shall be provided per wall elevation and for each 5,000 square feet (SF) of wall surface area.
+4.3.3 At typical walls, three viewports shall be provided per wall elevation and for each 5,000 square feet (SF) of wall surface area.

-4.3.4 At special conditions prone to greater congestion of reinforcement such as wall corners, pilasters, lintels, columns, wall boundary elements, and window/door openings, viewports shall be provided in at least 25% of elements with a minimum of 5 locations for each type.
+4.3.4 At special conditions prone to greater congestion of reinforcement such as wall corners, pilasters, lintels, columns, wall boundary elements, and window/door openings, viewports shall be provided in at least 25 percent of each element type with a minimum of five locations for each type.